The RESIST Approach

 We acknowledge the feelings that may result from our follow-through

-We non-judgmentally redirect them to alternatives that are safer
+We non-judgmentally redirect them to alternatives that are appropriate

 Skills modeled & learned: responsibility, consistency, risk-assessment, honesty